pydanny/pydanny-event-notes/PyCodeConf2011/future_of_collaboration.rst

 The Future of Collaboration - Daniel Greenfeld
 ==============================================

-.. note:: Audreyr took these notes
+.. note:: Audreyr took these notes. :)

 Intro
 =====